 Often data that you’ll work with will have some missing data points.
 It is important to understand how to deal with missing data.
 As you learn more data science/statistics, you’ll learn about data imputation.
 Here, we’ll learn to find missing data points and then we’ll drop those points from the dataset so as not to affect our analysis with bias: an important part of data wrangling and data cleaning.
 We’ll try to find which columns in ‘train.csv’ contain missing values and drop those missing values so you’ll have tidy data.
 You’ll want to type out the input in In , or use the version saved in the repository to follow along.

-As we can see from the output, the columns ‘Age’, ‘Cabin’ and ‘Embarked’ contain missing or null values as they’ve indicated that the statement if there’s any null values in the column is TRUE.
+As we can see from the output, the columns ‘Age’, ‘Cabin’ and ‘Embarked’ contain missing or null values as they’ve indicated that the statement if there are any null values in the column is TRUE.
 We’d like to drop all the rows with missing values.

 As we can see with a quick printout of the first five values in the dataframe, there are some null values (marked “NaN”) in the “Cabin” column.
 We’ll have to drop those values before doing any serious analysis!